 How many PRP injections do you need?

-Researchers have found that at least 3 sittings are required to get the best results from a PRP treatment.
+Researchers have found that at least 3 sittings are required to get the best results from a PRP treatment for hair.
 That means you will have to visit your dermatologist’s office thrice or more to have blood drawn, treated, and injected back into you.

 Some dermatologists inject a filler (hyaluronic acid) along with PRP for immediate and effective results.